ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 privacy-preserving manner.

 HTTPS servers supporting the protocol act as STH pools.
-HTTPS clients and others in the possesion of STHs should pollinate STH pools by sending STHs to them, and retrieving new STHs to send to new servers.
+HTTPS clients and others in the possession of STHs should pollinate STH pools by sending STHs to them, and retrieving new STHs to send to new servers.
 CT auditors and monitors should retrieve STHs from pools by downloading STHs from them.